exasol/pyexasol/doc/changes/unreleased.md

 * #289: Dropped support for Python 3.9
 * #294: Updated the exasol-integration-test-docker-environment to 5.0.0
 * #298: Switched rsa (deprecated) with cryptography, added py.typed file, and widened constraints for pyarrow
+* #117: Restricted versions for packaging, python-rapidjson, ujson, and orjson from without bounds to be reasonably bounded.

 ## Internal